AdaCore/gnatstudio/docs/users_guide/compilation.rst

 considered, defaulting to the first main defined in the project hierarchy.

-Background compilations are not launched while GPS is already listing results from non-background compilations, i.e. as long as there are entries in the :guilabel:`Locations` view showing entries in the :guilabel:`Builder results` category.
+Background compilations are not launched while GPS is already listing results from non-background compilations (i.e. as long as there are entries in the :guilabel:`Locations` view showing entries in the :guilabel:`Builder results` category).

 .. index:: build modes